 Who decides whether nullity can be declared?

-A panel of three judges, who are most often specially trained priests, will be assigned to your case by law.
-The evidence is reviewed and a definitive decision is written on behalf of the bishop and the Church community as to whether the marriage has been declared null or remains valid and binding.
-This decision can "rest" if no further appeals are lodged.
+Per church law, a panel of three judges, which includes specially trained priests and lay persons, will be assigned to your case.
+The evidence is reviewed and a definitive decision is written on behalf of the bishop and the Church community as to whether the marriage can be declared null or remains valid and binding.

 Are cases always decided in the affirmative?